-- Psychology electives (16 credits) \
+- Psychology electives: 16 credits

 - PSY 111 General Psychology

 - PSY 215 Research Design and Introductory Statistics

-\Note: at least one course must be at the 300-level or above.
+Note: at least 4 credits must be at the 300-level or above, excluding PSY390 and PSY420.

 (Students completing a major in sociology who have completed SOC340, Sociological Research, and who complete a psychology minor may complete a different 4-credit psychology course in place of PSY215, Research Methods I.)